metakoi/stand-alone/README.md

 Additionally, `npm run compress` can be called to compress HTML, CSS and Javscript content without building binaries.
 The compressed HTML file `release.html` will be created in the project root.
 The file requires the `audio`, `font`, `svg` and `language` directories to run, as well as `favicon.ico` and `manifest.json`.

-## Translations

-The game is available in several languages.
-Translations can be found in [this repository](https://github.com/jobtalle/KoiTranslations), and new translations can be proposed there; when new translations are made, I will add them to the game.

-## Contributing

-Contributions can be proposed by submitting pull requests.
-The best place to ask questions is in [the official discord](https://discord.gg/bw3ZFe63Qg), which has a dedicated channel for source code related discussions.

 ## License